What We Do

 Dr. Bill can provide not only an engaging keynote for a housing forum, but can also facilitate the solutions discussion with community members.

 The next step is typically a housing market study.
 Housing market studies come is many shapes in sizes.
-A basic housing market study can be conducted using publically available data from the Census and American Community Survey.
+A basic housing market study can be conducted using publicly available data from the Census and American Community Survey.
 This data is often supplemented with local housing and jobs data.
 A “back of the envelope” study can be performed in house.
 A university or consultant is often used for a more comprehensive study.

 In resort communities, it’s often tough to do a housing market study using the Census and American Community Survey data.
 First, the Census only occurs every ten years, and the data can quickly become out of date as the market changes with economic cycles.